-Use SAFETY LATCHES and LOCKS (T) for cabinets and drowers in kitchens, bathrooms, and other areas to help prevent poisonings and other
+Use SAFETY LATCHES and LOCKS (T) for cabinets and drowers in kitchens, bathrooms, and other areas to help prevent poisonings and other prevent burns from hot water.

 Use SAFETY GATES (2) to help prevent fulls down stairs and to keep children from entering rooms and other areas with possible dangers.